Yabbo/mixmode-pcap-ingest/README.md

 # mixmode-pcap-ingest
-Read in pcap files from a directory and replay them using tshark to a nic
+This script will read in pcap files from a directory and replay them using tshark to a nic

-PREREQUISITS:
+**PREREQUISITS:**
-- tcpreplay
+- tcpreplay - Already installed on sensor
-- tshark (wireshark terminal verison)
+- tshark (wireshark terminal verison) - Install on centos/rocky sensor with  `sudo yum -y install wireshark-cli`
 - ability to run with root level permissions

-NOTES:
+**NOTES:**
 - This script must be run as root to have access to the nic.
 - You must specify the pcap directory and nic to broadcast to -- This is configured at the top of the script in the Configuration section
 - It will output a log to (date)T(time)_readpcap_log.txt in the directory its currently being run from unless set in the configuration section.

+**INSTALLATION:**
+- Download the readpcap file and make it executable `chmod +x readpcap`
+- Edit the readpcap and set variables in the configuration section as described below
+- Run the script `sudo ./readpcap` and verify everything is working propery

 ````
 #---------------------------------------------------------------------------------------------------------